Yang0985/Yang0985.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Hello, everyone!
+<center>Hello, everyone!
 I am Shuai Yang, and I am currently pursuing my master's degree in Machine Vision at Hubei Institute of Automotive Industry.
-I am honoured to receive </p>
+I am honoured to receive</center>
-my Bachelor's degree in Automation from Nanyang Normal University.
-In the academic field, I have been actively engaged in machine vision research and have successfully </p> published in several international and nationally renowned journals, including SCI Zone 1 and Zone 2 journals.
-In addition, I have had the opportunity to collaborate </p>
+<center>my Bachelor's degree in Automation from Nanyang Normal University.
+In the academic field, I have been actively engaged in machine vision research and have successfully</center>
+<center>published in several international and nationally renowned journals, including SCI Zone 1 and Zone 2 journals.
+In addition, I have had the opportunity to collaborate
-with a leading research organisation in China on a project aimed at pinpointing minute defects by applying machine vision techniques and developing deep learning models.</p>
+with a leading research organisation in China on a project aimed at pinpointing minute defects by applying machine vision techniques and developing deep learning models.</center>
-I am actively seeking a PhD position in the field of financial vision/intelligent manufacturing and am equally keen to secure a summer research internship in this dynamic field.
-Any leads or referrals would be appreciated.
+<center>I am actively seeking a PhD position in the field of financial vision/intelligent manufacturing and am equally keen to secure a summer research internship in this dynamic field.
+Any leads or referrals would be appreciated.</center>